CfSOtago/energyPAPs/savePAP.md

 Randomised control trials

 ## Sample recruitment
-Stratified random address-based sampling using an initial letter and follow-up house call to recruit household to sample and install electricity monitor.
+Stratified random address-based sampling to provide an address list using English IMD deciles for OAs as a strata.
+Random selection of Census OAs within each IMD strata, random selection of ~30 addresses within OAs.
+Addresses sent an initial letter and follow-up house call to recruit household to sample and install electricity monitor.

 ## Research methods
  * 15 min whole-household kWh consumption data